Part I

 Emptiness can feel unbearable.

-The wisdom: Practice waiting.
-Learn to sense the difference between inspired action and anxious activity.
-True emergence cannot be forced.
-Trust that gestation has its own timeline.
+Practice waiting long enough to feel the difference between inspired action and anxious activity.
+True emergence cannot be forced; gestation has its own timeline.

 The Attachment to Outcomes